Abstract

 2.2 Experimental setup

-Mean perturbation magnitude (stretching and compression in ms) per Sound and Word during the Hold phase, along with their Standard Deviation (
+Mean perturbation magnitude (stretching and compression in ms) per Sound and Word during the Hold phase, along with their Standard Deviation (SD) and the received delay at the onset of the respective Sound.
+Delay includes hardware and software delays as well as delay due to perturbation.

 Course of the experiment with trial number/phase on the x-axis and the amount of perturbation (stretch factor) on the y-axis.
 1 indicates that the signal was played back as produced; the other numbers indicate the proportion of compression or stretching (stretching in light blue, compression in dark blue).
 The yellow part marks the trials used for statistical comparison between Baseline (Trials 6–20) Hold phase (Trials 51–80) and early After-effect phase (81–95).